15 Best Reasons Why Nuremberg Is Worth Visiting

 Bonus!
 The Transport Museum of Nuremberg includes a communications museum.
 Play and discover tools used in communications like analog phones, etc.

-Like, culture takes years to develop and keep it going.
-Discovering and witnessing a culture that’s been alive for centuries is a privilege.
+It’s amazing to see how people keep their heritage alive.
+Cultures take years to develop and maintain, and discovering one that’s been around for centuries is a real privilege.
 Often, it is more than a discovery, but an amusing moment that makes a beautiful memory.

 Christmas Market Nuremberg Germany